-If you are creating products for print, like the free printables in my awesome resource library (make sure you check it out), you will use 300dpi as that’s high quality for printing.
+If you are creating products for print, you will use 300dpi as that’s high quality for printing.
 I’ve actually included a 5-step quick guide to optimizing images in the library just for you.

 Remember that the smaller the file size, the quicker your blog page will load.
 A web page actually has many images on it, not just the one you are uploading to it.
 It has pictures with links to other pages, your logo, buttons, images in your sidebar widgets, and probably more – so make sure you keep each and every image as small as possible.

 Will unused images in the WordPress library slow down your website?